A Change-Point Approach to Estimating the Proportion of False Null Hypotheses in Multiple Testing: Theoretical Considerations

 \section{Theoretical Considerations}

-We begin this section by introducing the assumptions on the $p$-value model introduced in (\ref{eq:mixture_model}).
-Following that, we present the statement of the main Theorem \ref{thm:nonunif_mix_consist}, along with two immediate corollaries.
-The theorem contains results regarding the asymptotic behaviour of the change-point estimator and the proportion estimator.
-The proof can be found in Appendix \ref{sec:proofs}.
+We begin by introducing the assumptions on the $p$-value distribution given in (\ref{eq:mixture_model}).
 Different assumptions on $F_1$ can be found in the literature.
-Strong assumptions specify a family of distributions for $F_1$, see for example \cite{cai2007estimation} and \cite{Pounds2003}, while weaker ones only restrict its shape.
-We place the following two assumptions concerning $F$: \begin{itemize} \item[(A1)] $F_1$ is a continuous distribution stochastically smaller than $U[0,1]$, with a concave CDF. \item[(A2)] Let
+Strong assumptions specify a family of distributions for $F_1$, \citep{cai2007estimation, Pounds2003}, while weaker ones only restrict its shape.
+We place the following two assumptions on $F$: \begin{itemize} \item[(A1)] $F_1$ is a continuous distribution stochastically smaller than $U[0,1]$, with a weakly concave CDF. \item[(A2)] Let

-$h_\alpha^F(t)$ has a unique point of local maximum at $\dbtilde{t}_\alpha\le 1/2$. \end{itemize} Assumption (A1) implies that the density of the false null $p$-values is decreasing and is a common assumption in the literature \citep{langaas2005estimating, CELISSE20103132}.
-Assumption (A2) is specific to our approach and is necessary for uniquely defining the asymptotic change-point location.
-As the ordered $p$-values are sample quantiles, $h_\alpha^F$ represents the ``ideal function'' that the DOS sequence approximates:
+$h_\alpha^F(t)$ has a unique point of local maximum at $\tilde{t}_\alpha\le 1/2$. \end{itemize} Assumption (A1) implies that the density of the false null $p$-values is decreasing and is a common assumption in the literature \citep{langaas2005estimating, CELISSE20103132}.
+Assumption (A2) is specific to our approach and is necessary for uniquely defining the asymptotic change-point location. $h_\alpha^F$ represents the ``ideal function'' that the DOS sequence approximates, since ordered $p$-values are sample quantiles, $\frac{p_{(2i)}-2p_{(i)}}{(i/n)^\alpha} \approx h_\alpha^F(i/n)$.
+(A2) excludes cases when the signal is too weak, or when the proportion of non-null hypotheses is too large.
+Examples illustrating when (A2) does not hold are provided in Remark \ref{rem:assumption2} below.

-Assumption (A2) excludes situations where $h_\alpha^F(t)$ is constant on an interval where it achieves its maximum value.
-This constant behavior of $h_\alpha^F(t)$ is a highly specific scenario and not easily characterized by conditions on $F$.
-(A2) also excludes cases where $h_\alpha^F$ is an increasing function, which can happen if the signal is too weak or the false null proportion is too large.
-In typical $p$-value models, these scenarios do not pose an issue.

 \begin{restatable}[]{theorem}{nonunifmixconsist} Consider the $p$-value distribution given in (\ref{eq:mixture_model}) and assume that conditions (A1) and (A2) hold.
 Let $p_{(1)},\dots,p_{(n)}$ be the order statistics of the iid sample from (\ref{eq:mixture_model}).
 Let $\hat{k}_{\alpha}$ and $\hat{\pi}_1^{\alpha}$ be as defined in (\ref{eq:def_dos}) and (\ref{eq:dos_prop_est}), respectively, with $c_n$ such that $\frac{nc_n}{\log\log n} \to \infty$, $\frac{\log\log(1/c_n)}{\log\log n} \to C <\infty$.
 It holds that